hicksy/martinhicks.dev/src/articles/how-a-misconfigured-header-caused-an-unforgettable-problem.md

   webp: /images/articles/men-in-black-neuralyzer.webp
   alt: The Neuralyzer in Men in Black
 ---

 _**tldr**: If you visited my site between 2022-12-01 and 2022-12-18 you might not be seeing updated content on previously accessed pages.
 I've added a `Clear-Site-Data` header to this page to possibly rectify.
 If you don't see multiple blogs posts on the homepage after viewing this article, please manually refresh any page you previously visited - thank you_ 🙏

+_**edit: 2022-12-20** - Following a [brief discussion with Jake Archibold](https://indieweb.social/@martinhicks/109542056075959267) he offered the suggestion to use a fetch request with the `cache: 'reload'` property._
+_The nice thing about this is that it's cross-browser, so even Safari on both Desktop and iOS should re-validate their local cache using this technique._
+_It's still not something you'd want to put on every request - [I've added an update below that describes this](#update-20th-dec-2022)._

 ---